allentran/pca-magic/README.md

 However, the problem is you never have these factors to begin with.
 If you had them, you wouldn't be reading this.

-Two solutions:
 - form the calculation of the latent factors as a fixed point problem with a (good) initial guess of the factors.
 - iteratively construct the factors.
-Starting with an initial subset of the data that is complete, extend the data with minimal interpolation based on the current set of factors

-This repository contains an unfinished implementation in Python which requires NumPy and Sci-kit Learn.